JosephViz/Scoping-phishing-using-Threat-Intel/README.md

 ## Objective

 This project aimed to scope a simulated phishing campaign by using Open-Source Intelligence(OSINT) to investigate and enrich identified Indicators of Compromise (IOCs).
 Tools such as VirusTotal and AbuseIPDB were used to analyze suspicious IP addresses and domains, assess their reputationn, and identify potential malicious activity.
-The investigation focused on correlating threat intelligence findings with the phishing evidence to determine the campaign's scope and strengthen the overall incident analysis.
+The investigation focused on correlating threat intelligence findings with the phishing evidence to determine the campaign's scope and strengthen the overall incident analysis.<b/>
+ - Attached Word link shows my incident response report following this exact order:<b/>
+ 1) Executive Summary
+ 2) Incident Timeline
+ 3) Findings
+ 4) Indicators of Compromise(IOC)
+ 5) MITRE ATT&CK Mapping
+ 6) Incident Scope
+ 7) Actions Taken
+ 8) Recommendations
+ 9) Lessons Learned

 ### Skills Learned